paulinchin/MGCHDF5/README.md

 # MGCHDF5

-These are fortran subroutines and MATLAB scripts to work with HDF5 MAGIC3D output.
-This README file is for parallel compressed versions from MAGIC3D1.10.4 folder.
+Fortran subroutines and MATLAB scripts to work with HDF5 MAGIC3D output.
+This README file is for parallel compressed version from MAGIC3D1.10.4 folder.

 <b>Current versions</b>:
 1. MAGIC3D1.10.4 - parallel output/restart routinres with compression working with HDF5 development branch<br>